 Coconut shells & flyash based concrete bricks: The cement, flyash (25% of cement weight replacement), fine aggregates, coarse aggregates and coconut shells (0% - 25% with interval of 5% replacement of coarse aggregates) were weighted according to mix proportion of M10.
 All are mixed together in a bay until mixed properly and water was added at a ratio of 0.55.
-The water was gradually added and mixed homogeneity is achieved.
+The water was added gradually and mixed until homogeneity is achieved.
 Any lumping or balling found at any stage was taken out, loosened and again added to the mix.